torryatco/Redesign-spr25/readme.md

 ### Content Slider

-The large image on the images page
+Style the large image on the images page

 ```css
 figure {